yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ## Disclaimer

-DeepL's API account for developers is a paid service.
-When The user is charged proportionally for the amount of text processed via DeepL API.
-The author of this workflow takes no responsibility for any damage that may result from using this software.
+Please make sure you understand [the difference](https://support.deepl.com/hc/en-us/articles/360021183620-DeepL-API-Free-vs-DeepL-API-Pro) between the DeepL free API and the Deepl pro API.
+The author of this software takes no responsibility for any damage that may result from using it.